 - Everyone can make choices to use this resource wisely

-- Water education will support solutions for the future
+- Understanding water in Colorado will support solutions for the future

-The program provides in-depth information on local water issues and solutions by exploring how water moves and is captured for urban use both regionally and, specifically, here in the south metro area.
+For the 2018-19 school year, the program has been completely revised and updated to reflect the changes in academic expectations and teaching methods.
+Each of the four new presentations was developed to support classroom learning and provide grade-level information and activities.
+Programs provide in-depth information on local water challenges and solutions by exploring how water moves and is captured for urban use both regionally and, specifically, here in the south metro area.

 Our program educators will visit your classroom and provide presentations free-of-charge.

 Water, Water Everywhere (K – 2nd grade) Water is all around us — in our homes, our communities and in the natural environment.
 How do the sun and water interact to create weather and how do we capture that water to use in our daily lives.
 Second grade students will also explore how weather impacts water levels using maps to analyze how weather and water impact Colorado food production.
 (30-40 minutes).